 - 1/4 cup applesauce

 - 1 tsp vanilla extract

 - Preheat the oven to 325 degrees.
 Line a large baking sheet with parchment paper and set aside.

 - In a large bowl, combine oats, spices, and salt.
 Mix well.

 - In a medium bowl, whisk together brown sugar, apple butter, applesauce, honey and vanilla extract.
 Whisk until smooth.
 Pour wet ingredients into oat mixture and stir until the oats are evenly coated.
 They will be moist.
 Evenly spread the mixture onto the prepared baking sheet.

 - Bake for 20 minutes.
 Remove pan from the oven and stir.
 Bake for an additional 15-20 minutes or until the granola is golden and crisp.
-Remove from the oven and stir in dried apples and almonds.
+Remove from the oven and stir in apples and almonds.
 Let cool completely.
 Store in an airtight container.

 Source: Adapted from Two Peas & Their Pod

 Did you make this recipe?
 I want to see!
 Tag @THESPIFFYCOOKIE on Instagram and hashtag it #THESPIFFYCOOKIE

 Post updated 9/22/21, photo above is the original.